Festival Program

 1 pm – 2 pm ON THE FIELD – Midsummer Traditions – Enjoy a festive parade, help us raise the Midsummer Pole, and dance on the grass with trolls and kids from 2 to 92!
 Midsummer Spelmanslag with Scandinavian Dancers and Knotty Trolls

-5 pm – 6 pm West Coast Charisma – (Heather Soles & friends) – Soulful jazz, blues, bebop, swing and vintage rock
+5 pm – 6 pm West Coast Charisma – with Heather Soles

 Time Event